Skip to content

 Context Matters: Trends and Critical Issues in Public Land Management

-Managers need to understand the context in which they work in order to articulate a clear vision and set a strategic direction.
+Managers need to understand the context in which they work to articulate a clear vision and set a strategic direction.
 The context surrounding today’s parks and protected areas are rapidly changing.
 They are linked to the economic welfare of nearby communities and to the global welfare at large.
 Boundary-crossing issues of global concern such as climate change, watershed protection, and an increase in the severity of wildfires have arisen.
 Partnerships and fundraising have become central to park operations, and parks are increasingly struggling with relevancy due to demographic changes and cultural shifts.
-Public land managers need to be sure they understand the current context in which they work in order to implement informed, forward-thinking decisions.
+Public land managers need to be sure they understand the current context in which they work to implement informed, forward-thinking decisions.

 The course will present situations that encourage participants to think about trends that may impact them in the future.
 Embedded in this module are answering the questions, "Are we moving in the right direction?" and "How can we anticipate these changes rather than simply react?"